Overview

 Catalyst Timeline Impact

-RLUSD Expansion to Asia Q2 2026 Medium - Increases XRP utility in key corridors
+RLUSD Expansion to Asia Q2 2026 (in progress) Medium - Increases XRP utility in key corridors.
+Status as of 2026-04-17, verify Ripple announcements for updates.

 New ODL Corridors (Africa, LATAM) Ongoing Medium - Volume growth in underserved regions